theobald-software/kb.theobald-software.github.io/content/_xtract-universal/where-clause-editor-lists.md

 weight: 160
 ---

-This article shows how to use static lists and SELECT statements in Xtract Universal's [WHERE Clause Editor](https://help.theobald-software.com/en/xtract-universal/table/where-clause#where-clause-editor).<br>
+This article shows how to use static lists and SELECT statements in the [WHERE Clause Editor](https://help.theobald-software.com/en/xtract-universal/table/where-clause#where-clause-editor).<br>

 {: .box-note }
 **Note:** List parameters or not yet supported by the Table component.